Photographer

 Opening: Tuesday, July 23, 2024, 7:30 PM

-Venice, July 2024 – The Action Hybride collective is pleased to announce its exhibition NEXUS, which will take place at Padiglione 32 of Officine Forte Marghera from July 23 to 28, 2024.
-The exhibition, which explores the theme of human and environmental connections, will open on Tuesday, July 23, 2024, at 7:30 PM, and will be open to the public daily from 4:00 PM until its closing.
+The Action Hybride collective is pleased to announce its exhibition NEXUS, which will take place at Padiglione 32 of Officine Forte Marghera from July 23 to 28, 2024.
+The exhibition explores the theme of human and environmental connections and will open on Tuesday, July 23, 2024, at 7:30 PM.

-NEXUS brings together the work of 13 artists from the Action Hybride collective: Francesca Sand, Louise A. Depaume, Géraldine Villemain, Fanny Gosse, Maria Clark, Loredana Denicola, Amélia Fouillen, Axelle Remeaud, Mila Nijinsky, Elisabette Zelaya, and Tamina Beausoleil, engage with the work of fellow members and shared themes to create new proposals.
+NEXUS brings together the work of 13 artists from the Action Hybride collective: Francesca Sand, Louise A. Depaume, Géraldine Villemain, Fanny Gosse, Maria Clark, Loredana Denicola, Amélia Fouillen, Axelle Remeaud, Mila Nijinsky, Elisabette Zelaya, and Tamina Beausoleil.
+These artists engage deeply with one another’s work and shared themes, creating new collaborative proposals that highlight the complex relationships between humans and their environments.

 July 23 to July 28, 2024, open daily from 4:00 PM